 Particular attention has been paid to the thresholds between accessible pathways and play nodes, to maximise opportunities for interaction between various user groups.

 Construction has commenced on Stage 2 of the public open space at Kingston Park.
-The expected completion date is towards the middle of 2022.
+The expected completion date is towards Spring 2022.

 This part of the development will open up more public space and improve the connecting links to the Kingborough Community Hub, Park and CBD.